martijnfolmer/Folmer_python_samples/README.md

 Analyze a directory and generate a summary including total file count, total size, file count and size by extension, largest/smallest files.
 Outputs to console and saves to a txt file.
 ![Example output of directory summary showing file statistics](readme_img/directorySummary.png)

+### MoveFilesToAnotherDirectory.py
+Move all files (including subdirectories) to another directory

 ## Images

 ### ArucoMarkerDetection.py